jackfrancisdalton/ReactSearchBar/README.md

 ```

-Once your custom-result-box componenet, and customResultComponentGenerator are configured, keyboard binding, mouse binding and search result binding will all be handled by RSB.
-The only requirements on your end, is to decide how to use the "isSelected" and "onHoverSelect(idx)" functions supplied to your custom-result-box React Componenet.
-For example isSelected can be used to add a class to the component when it is selected.
+Once your custom result box componenet, and `customResultComponentGenerator` are configured; keyboard binding, mouse binding and search result binding will all be handled by RSB.
+The only requirements on your end, is to decide how to use the "isSelected" and "onHoverSelect(idx)" functions supplied to your custom result box componenet (For example isSelected can be used to add a class to the component when it is selected).

 ### Default Props